prinzdezibel/nixos-qemu-image/README.md

 ```
 qemu-x86_64: /nix/store/razasrvdg7ckplfmvdxv4ia3wbayr94s-bootstrap-tools/bin/bash: Unable to find a guest_base to satisfy all guest address mapping requirements 0000000000000000-0000000000000fff 00000000003ff000-00000000004e22ef
 ```
 I believe the reason is that QEMU somehow is not able to figure out where the dynamic linking loader is located that is needed in early bootstrap phase.
 I didn't have luck with specifiying QEMU's
 QEMU_LD_PREFIX environment variable either.
-The only thing that fixed the problem for me was to overlay the binfmt binary in the host's configuration.nix and load the emulated binaries through it's dynamic linking loader:
+The only thing that fixed the problem for me was to overlay the binfmt binary in the host's configuration.nix and load the emulated binaries through its dynamic linking loader:

 ```
  nixpkgs.overlays = [